 - Maintain and authorize necessary contractual service agreements provided from Affiliate.

 - Maintain and authorize necessary licenses for vendors/caterers for serving alcohol.

 - Manage money and property from donors, contributors, and sources.

 - Pay event expenses, subject to appropriate substantiation and approval by authorized Affiliate Fund Representative.

 - Provide appropriate acknowledgments to donors, consistent with MCF guidelines and IRS requirements.

 Affiliate and MCF Post-Event Responsibilities

 After the event fundraising activity has occurred, all materials should be submitted to MCF within 7 days.
-A meeting with the LCF Program Associate and a member of the MCF Finance and Administrative department should take place as soon as possible to ensure that information is complete, accurate, and reconciled.
+A meeting with the LCF Program Officer and a member of the MCF Finance and Administrative department should take place as soon as possible to ensure that information is complete, accurate, and reconciled.
 To offer as much clarity as possible, we have provided the responsibilities of both the Affiliate and MCF.

 - Provide complete and reconciled forms for all donations, in-kind contributions, and special events revenue forms, as applicable (instructions are on all forms).

 - Provide all checks, cash, credit card, etc. information that reconciles to the forms listed (as applicable) as soon as possible for proper deposit and acknowledgment.